Karen B. Brooks

-Karen B. Brooks is a former U.S. diplomat who served in the administrations of Presidents William J. Clinton and George W. Bush.
+Karen B. Brooks is a former U.S. diplomat who served in the administrations of Presidents Bill Clinton and George W. Bush.
 She is a senior advisor for private equity fund TPG Capital and an adjunct senior fellow for Asia at the Council on Foreign Relations in New York, where she has published on a range of topics, including on the economies of Indonesia and the Philippines.

 Brooks writes and comments frequently about Southeast Asian politics and policy in U.S. and international media outlets.

 Early life and education

 Brooks was raised on Eastern Long Island.
 She received a fellowship to teach in Indonesia after earning an undergraduate degree at Princeton University, and learned Mandarin in China on a fellowship from Cornell University, after completing her master's degree there.
 She speaks Indonesian, Javanese, Mandarin and Thai.
 She currently lives in Aspen, Colorado.